gitter-badger/auth-middleware/readme.md

     - executed in sequence until one returns a string
     - `fn(Request,Logger):?string`
 - a _decoder_
-    - a decoder takes the raw token and decodes it
+    - the decoder takes the raw token and decodes it
     - must only return a valid token object or `null`
     - `fn(string,Logger):?object`
-- a _writer_
+- an _injector_
-    - a writer takes a decoded token and injects it into the Request
-    - receives `null` when no token has been found or an error has occurred
-    - can do any other operation with the token or Request
+    - the injector is responsible for decorating the Request with the decoded token or error messages
+    - obtains the decoded token by running the callable passed to its first argument, which is `fn():?object`
-    - `fn(?object,Request,Logger):Request`
+    - `fn(callable,Request,Logger):Request`

 Any of these callable components can be replaced or extended.\
 The default components offer customization too.